 The Pitfalls Of Crunches

-According to the author, there are quite few drawbacks to crunches:
+According to the author, there are quite a few drawbacks to crunches:

 Crunches do not work – For a start, they only help you achieve a burning feeling that may trick you into believing that you are doing well, whereas in fact crunches do not target your whole core, just your front rectus abdominis abs, and even that comes at the price of stressing your spine.